Our first 10 yearsprint

 Department of Biodiversitytop

 The members of the department are active in the field of basic and applied science, aimed at the preservation of biodiversity and health of ecosystems.
-The integrative scientific approach contributes to our understanding of how biological systems work and to strengthen a positive attitude towards nature and the environment.
+The integrative scientific approach contributes to our understanding of how biological systems work and to strengthening a positive attitude towards nature and the environment.

 Assoc.
 Prof. Elena Bužan, PhD